Burton & Company completes many FHA Appraisals in the Sacramento Area. Scott Burton has been FHA approved for over 20 years.

 You can look up an appraiser's approval FHA status here

 FHA Loans are prevalent due to limited other low down payment financing options.
-FHA Mortgages allow higher LTV's and have less stringent underwriting requirements as compared to many conventional mortgages.
+FHA Mortgages allow higher loan to value ratios and have less stringent underwriting requirements as compared to many conventional mortgages.
 However, they do require additional property requirements.